samnissen/maxminddb-docker/README.md

 1) You must
 [register to Maxmind](https://www.maxmind.com/en/geolite2/signup)
-and retrieve two URLs found on the Maxmind dashboard, on the `GeoIP2` > `Download Files` section of the Maxmind account page as of December 2019.
+and retrieve two URLs found on the Maxmind dashboard, in the `GeoIP2` > `Download Files` section of the Maxmind account page (as of December 2019).
 These URLs must be modified using your API key per Maxmind's instructions.
 (The `token` key has been replaced with `license_key`, for instance.)

-2) These URLs must be saved in the `secrets` directory with any naming convention you prefer.
+2) These URLs must be saved in `.txt` files in the `secrets` directory with any naming convention you prefer.
 Note that for this README, the files are named:
-- `geolite2citytar` is the link for the GZIP-ed GeoLite2-City database, and
+- `secrets/geolite2citytar.txt` should contain your unique URL for the GZIP-ed GeoLite2-City database, and
-- `geolite2citycsv` is the ZIP-ed GeoLite2-City-CSV file
+- `secrets/geolite2citycsv.txt` should contain your unique URL for the ZIP-ed GeoLite2-City-CSV file

 3) These links must be used in the `build` to identify your secrets' `src`s.
 The `id`s must remain unchanged, as they correspond to the Dockerfile.